A list of strong opinions which I held once but no longer belive in:

 - Network.
 Network.
 Network.
 I believed proximity is power.
 And networking is the best way to gain proximity to people who will help in my career growth.
 I still believe that.
 But over years I have also realised how much I hate networking.
 I also hate webinars.
 I hate going to conferences.
 But that is me.
 There are a lot of people who have found their dream jobs thanks to their networking skills.
 I should not hate on them.
 Hence I keep my opinions on conferences and webinars to occasional Twitter rants.

 - PMs need to know everything.
-Most of my past confrontations with my managers as well as other PMs came because I deep down did not respect them enough.
+Most of my past confrontations with a few of my managers as well as other PMs came because I deep down did not respect them enough.
 Why?
 Because some of them were not “technical” enough.
 Others lacked an “eye for design”.
 A few I thought were far too political.
 With time I have learned to appreciate the pros of people than judging them for their cons.
 If I know someone has mad skills in Excel, should I not try to learn from them than bitching about their lack of coding skills?
 Took me years to learn this.

 - Fuck soft skills.
-If you are good these things don’t matter.
+If you are good, these things don’t matter.
 Nope.
 Communication matter much more than your tech or design skills.
 Spend a year in a large organisation and you will know why.

 Note: I will keep expanding this list